-Excerpts from Mr. Wilburn’s description of the Mormon stope:
+Excerpts from Mr. Wilburn’s description of the Mormon Stope:

-“This ore body was located a the intersection of a cross fault within a high-angle sheeted or shear zone in arkose dipping west 83 degrees, 30 feet wide, and 200 feet in length.” and, “The ore body extended from near the surface to the 200 foot level carrying hundreds of ounces of gold per ton.
+“This ore body was located at the intersection of a cross fault within a high-angle sheeted or shear zone in arkose dipping west 83 degrees, 30 feet wide, and 200 feet in length.” and, “The ore body extended from near the surface to the 200 foot level carrying hundreds of ounces of gold per ton.
 Considerable electrum occurred abundantly free as wire, dust and flakes in white to glassy crystalline quartz stained extensively by pyrolusite, hematite, and limonite derived from oxidized pyrites.
 No electrum occurred in the dacite dike; brecciated arkose on the contact hosted some of the richest ore”